ngUpgraders/ng-forward/API.md

 ###### Behind the Scenes

-module.service is called.
+At bootstrap time, a call to `module.service` is made.
 The service name is auto-generated as you should not need to access manually.
 If you must access it, use the [getInjectableName()](https://github.com/ngUpgraders/ng-forward/blob/master/API.md#getinjectablename) utility method.

 ## @Inject